bbugyi200/funky/tests/README.md

 Funky uses two different types of tests:

 * Python tests, which test funky's core codebase.
-These tests use the [pytest] framework.
+These tests use the [pytest] framework and can be run by using the `make python-tests` command.
 * Shell tests, which test the shell integration script.
-These tests use the [shunit2] framework.

-## Python Tests

-The Python tests can be run using the following command: `./runtests`

-## Shell Tests

-The Shell tests can be run using the following command: `./scripts/shell/test_funky.sh`.
+These tests use the [shunit2] framework and can be run by using the `make shell-tests` command.

-## Running ALL Tests

-The easiest way to run all tests is to use the `make check` command.
+You can **run all the tests** using the `make check` command or the `make test` command.

 [pytest]: https://github.com/pytest-dev/pytest